 The genetics behind female pattern thinning are also more variable.
 In some cases, there is no obvious family history even when a genetic component is clearly present.

-Does Hair Thickness Come from Mom or Dad?
+Does Strand Thickness Come from Mom or Dad?

 Both parents contribute.
 Thickness is determined by follicle size and shape, which are influenced by multiple genes.
-If both parents have dense, thick strands, you likely will too.
-If one parent has fine hair and the other coarser strands, you will probably fall somewhere between the two.
+If both parents have dense, coarse strands, you likely will too.
+If one parent has fine texture and the other thicker growth, you will probably fall somewhere between the two.

 Where Do Females Get Their Hair Genes From?

-Women inherit hair genes from both parents.
-The AR gene can come through the mother’s X chromosome, and autosomal variants linked to thinning can come from the father.
-A woman whose father experienced significant thinning is not necessarily protected from developing a similar pattern, though it typically presents as diffuse thinning rather than recession.
+Women inherit genes from both parents.
+The AR gene can be inherited from the mother’s X chromosome, and autosomal variants linked to thinning can be inherited from the father.
+A woman whose father experienced significant thinning is not necessarily protected from developing a similar pattern, though it typically presents as diffuse loss rather than recession.

 The threshold for visible thinning is generally higher in women due to hormonal differences, but the inherited risk can surface during pregnancy, postpartum recovery, and menopause.